Skip to content

 Estonian ELIXIR Node is led by University of Tartu.
 Other partners are Tallinn University of Technology, National Institute for Physics and Biophysics, Tallinn University, and Estonian University of Life Sciences.

-Spring semester 2024 free ELIXIR courses in Estonia
+Autumn semester 2024 free ELIXIR courses in Estonia

 Latest news and announcements